ahmadoa/alx-low_level_programming/0x0B-malloc_free/README.md

 - (2-str_concat.c): a function that concatenates two strings
 - (3-alloc_grid.c): a function that returns a pointer to a 2 dimensional array of integers
 - (4-free_gris.c): a function that frees a 2 dimensional grid previously created by alloc_grid function
+- (100-argstostr.c): a function that concatenates all the arguments of the program